 - Current curriculum vitae or résumé.

-- A copy of an unofficial transcript.
+- A copy of an unofficial transcript, either PDF or image.

 - Letter of recommendation from the applicant’s Honors director/chairperson/dean.
 This letter should be written on official letterhead, signed, and submitted by the administrator directly to firstname.lastname@example.org.